DisasterofPuppets/SWTrainingRemote/README.md

 WIP # SWTrainingRemote
-Audio and Light control for Star Wars Training Drone Not going to lie, used ChatGPT after getting the basics working.
+Audio and Light control for Star Wars Training Remote Not going to lie, used ChatGPT after getting the basics working.

 Parts: